port-labs/port-docs/docs/quickstart.md

 ![Developer Portal Blueprints graph with new Environment Blueprint And Expand Marked](../static/img/welcome/quickstart/blueprintGraphWithEnvironmentClosedAndExpandMarked.png)

-You should see an expanded view of the blueprint you just created, with all of its properties listed alongside the types you provided:
+You will see an expanded view of the Blueprint you just created, with all of its properties listed alongside the types you provided:

 ![Developer Portal Blueprints graph with new Environment open](../static/img/welcome/quickstart/blueprintGraphWithEnvironmentOpen.png)

-In the next part, we will start creating Entities that match these new Blueprints, making the Software Catalog come together!
+In the next part, we will start to create Entities that match the new Blueprints we created, assembling the Software Catalog!

 ## Create your first Entities

 Now that we have Blueprints for `environment` and `service`, we can add some _Entities_.

 An **Entity** is an object that matches a type of a certain Blueprint.
 In our case, every Entity we create under the service Blueprint, is a microservice in our organization.
-And every environment we create under the environment Blueprint, is a different environment where our code is running.
+And every environment we create under the environment Blueprint, is a different environment in which our code is running.

-Let's create some initial Entities to make things clearer.
+Let's take it slowly, and start by creating some initial Entities.

 ### Service and Environment Entity